cdgugler/wordpress-deploy-bash/README.md

 ## Status

-Currently undergoing a complete rewrite.
 Version 1.0.0 - Complete rewrite.
 Ver 0 - Rough stuff

 ## Troubleshooting

-### I ran this script and it corrupted my wordpress install, stole my car, and punched me in ear.
+### I ran this script and it corrupted my wordpress install, stole my car, and punched me in eye.

 I'm sorry to hear that!
 You did make backups though, right?
-Restore your backup, call your insurance company and put some ice on that ear!
+Restore your backup, call your insurance company and put some ice on that eye.

 ## License